 Hospital and Doctor Visits

 You'll likely add your baby to your health insurance plan.
-If you're on an employer-sponsored plan, you'll probably pay an average of $6,106 toward the cost of family coverage, according to the Kaiser Family Foundation
+If you're on an employer-sponsored plan, you'll probably pay an average of $6,575 toward the cost of family coverage, according to the 2023 Kaiser Family Foundation report.

-Your baby will also need about seven visits with a physician in the first year of life to ensure healthy growth, vaccinations and more.
-An insurance provider typically covers these visits if compliant with the Affordable Care Act.
+About seven preventive visits with a physician happen in the first year of life to ensure healthy growth, vaccinations and more.
+An insurance provider typically covers these visits if you have a traditional health plan, without meeting your deductible first.

 Mother and newborn baby sitting inside a doctor's office, consulting with the doctor who is working on a computer, as the baby plays with a yellow toy car.